-For every entrepreneur it is fundamental to make sure that his/ her brand is safeguarded against competition.
-Now, in case the trademark that the individual has been working to build already has a registered trademark by someone else, then not only does that individual loses business and goodwill in the market but also loses the privilege to prohibit others from using the same trademark.
+For every entrepreneur, it is fundamental to make sure that his/ her brand is safeguarded against competition.
+Now, in case the trademark that the individual has been working to build already has a registered trademark by someone else, then not only does that individual lose business and goodwill in the market but also loses the privilege to prohibit others from using the same trademark.
 Therefore, shielding the trademark shall safeguard the trademark/ business, which further assists the individual by preventing others from using similar trademark.

 A registered trademark is an absolute asset for the business/ brand/ company which directly brings home goodwill.
 As a result, the desirability of a trademark thrives with the growth of the business.
-In fact, a registered trademark can be sold, transferred or purchased or even be utilized as a security to obtain a loan which is similar to any of the other tangible assets.
+In fact, a registered trademark can be sold, transferred or purchased or even be utilized as a security to obtain a loan, which is similar to any of the other tangible assets.

 The process to get a trademark registered involves filing of the trademark registration application, examination of the trademark, publication or advertisement of the trademark, opposition (objections) if raised/ found, registration of the trademark and renewal of the trademark after every 10 years.

 The procedure to register a trademark is simple, however, it is recommended to employ/ get assistance from an expert trademark lawyer for the registration procedure to make it easier and dependable.